This collection includes the flora families of the less dominant species of plants found in the Blue Mountains.

 Here's another image.

-Identified by its sets of leaves along its aerial branches.
+leaves along its aerial branches.
 Younger plants are hard to distinguish from the Grass Trigger-plant.

 The image shows a flower that has two triggers.